Jude-Nwachukwu/gtm-attribution-insight-tag/README.md

 1. **Case-Insensitive UTM Parsing**:

-   * UTM parameters are handled without regard to casing
+   * UTM parameters are handled without regard to casing, with a check for any use of custom UTM mapping.

 2. **Case-Sensitive Click Identifier Parsing**: